Common Arabic Slang Words And Expressions

 Yallah – يلا

-Meaning “Let’s go!” or “Come on!” and said when you want something to happen or someone to get moving, this is one of the most common Arabic words used.
-People will use the word yallah for everything from getting stuck in traffic to getting people on the dance floor.
+Meaning “Let’s go!” or “Come on!”.
+You say this when you want something to happen or someone to get moving, this is one of the most common Arabic words used.
+People will use the word yallah for everything.
+For example, from congested traffic or to get people on the dance floor.
 Using this word will make you feel like a true local.

 Hader – حاضر

-This is a short answer when someone provides you with any information or explains something and it basically means “Okay.
-Understood.”
-It’s like you acknowledged the information.
+This is a short answer when someone provides you with any information or explains something and it basically means “Okay, understood”.

 Inshalla – ان شاء الله

 Probably one of the most well-known Arabic words because of how commonly it is used, the word inshallah means “If God is willing”, but most people will use it in the context of meaning “Maybe.” or “I’m not sure.
 It’s out of my hands”.
 Use this word when you either really don’t know the answer to something or when you want to get out of answering right away!
-Truth be told, inshallah has unanimously made it to all Arab countries, finding space in any comment, question, and specifically when one wishes to sugar-coat a simple “No.”
+Truth be told, inshallah has unanimously made it to all Arab countries, finding space in any comment or question.

 Khalas – خلص